MuhammadFarouk12/MuhammadFarouk12/README.md

 ---
 > Bachelor Degree on CS at IUTT
 ---
-> Virtual-Bachelor Degree on CS at OSSU
+> E-Bachelor Degree on CS at OSSU
 ---
 #### Currently Working on
 > Visit [my GitHub repos](https://github.com/MuhammadFarouk12?tab=repositories) and see the latest commits . . .